Films like Fight Club (1999)

 Shared keywords

-Twist, Twist ending
+Twist, Twist Ending

 On an isolated island that houses a psychiatric facility for the most dangerous patients, one of the inmates disappears without a trace.
 War veteran and U.S. Marshal Teddy Daniels arrives on the island with his partner to investigate the mysterious disappearance.